Nancy Fannon speaks on the valuation process of S Corporations for divorcing spouses—as well as the attorneys at the National Conference on Divorce.

 Courts have had a very difficult time interpreting this in large part because experts have failed to bring good evidence to the courts to explain the issue.
 So, what I’m going to talk about is what this so-called S Corporation issue is all about; how the courts have interpreted it; and what they need to convince them of the proper way to value an S Corporation.

 Can you tell us a little bit about your second presentation?

-The second presentation I will be doing is a panel presentation with Jay Fishman, Chris Mercer, and Ron Seigneur, with James Hitchner as moderator.
-We will be discussing the many controversial areas in the valuation of privately held businesses for divorce purposes, and what our take is on each one of those issues.
+The second presentation I will be doing is a panel presentation with Jay Fishman, Chris Mercer, and Ron Seigneur, with James Hitchner as a moderator.
+We will be discussing the many controversial areas in the valuation of privately-held businesses for divorce purposes, and what our take is on each one of those issues.

 What can delegates attending either one of your presentations expect to learn?

 With the session on S Corporations delegates can expect to learn how the courts have handled S Corporation valuation, some of the errors made – really relating the practitioners in their valuations, and then what they should know and do about it so their clients can be properly advised.

 With respect to the panel that I’m on, participants can learn about issues that courts have a difficult time grappling with, and that they can expect their expert may take a different view than the expert on the other side.
 They can also hear how sort of a consensus has developed about how to handle some of these issues.

 Are your presentations going to be geared more towards attorneys or financial professionals, or a mixture of both?